Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Evaluation

 \subsection{Comparison}

-Next, we compare defensive and offensive traffic planning wrt. the network utilization, and show that new algorithms such as the GFH are required to make offensive traffic planning feasible.
-The evaluation scenarios vary with respect to how many flows are permanently pinned (abbr. perm. pin) on average to their (initial) configuration.
-We increase the ratio of pinned flows from 0\% to 100\% in 20\%-increments and evaluated 40 scenarios for each step.
+Next, we compare defensive and offensive traffic planning wrt. schedulability, and show that the new algorithms such as the GFH are required to make offensive traffic planning feasible.

+The evaluation scenarios vary with respect to how many active flows are on average permanently pinned to their configuration.
+We increase the ratio of pinned flows from 0\% to 100\% in 20\%-increments and evaluated 40 scenarios for each round and pinning-setting.
 Here, there is no QoS restriction on \(\Delta t\) for each active flow that can be reconfigured.